Creating a Master Plan

 - Will – Helps with the property that must go through probate.
 You can appoint someone you trust to act as the executor and appoint a guardian or conservator to handle the care of minor children, including minor or adult children with disabilities.

 - Living Trust – Allows you to distribute property, avoid probate and minimize estate taxes, especially if you have a large estate.
 One type to consider is a revocable living trust, where property is transferred to the trust.
 You control the property while living and you can revoke it at any time.
 Upon death, a trustee you appoint ensures the property is transferred to those you selected as beneficiaries.
 An irrevocable living trust avoids probate but requires you to give up your right to revoke.

 - Asset ownership – Assets that have title ownership can be set up so that the title automatically passes to a co-owner.
 The co-owner, however, would have to agree to any loans secured for the property.
 Also, careful consideration of value should be made for titled property which could trigger a federal gift tax.

-- Business Succession Plan – For business owners, a succession plan outlines a roadmap for smooth transition of ownership after your death or incapacitation.
+- Business Succession Plan – For business owners, a succession plan outlines a roadmap for a smooth transition of ownership after your death or incapacitation.

 Letter of Intent